MicrosoftDocs/power-platform/power-platform/admin/environments-overview.md

 > - No users will be added to the Environment Admin role of the default environment automatically.
 > - You can't delete the default environment.
 > - The default environment can't be backed up.
+> - The default environment is limited to 1 TB of storage capacity.
+To store more data, you can create a production environment.
-> - The default environment has the following included storage capacity: 3GB Dataverse Database Capacity, 3GB Dataverse File Capacity, and 1GB Dataverse Log Capacity.
+> - The default environment has the following included storage capacity: 3 GB Dataverse Database Capacity, 3GB Dataverse File Capacity, and 1 GB Dataverse Log Capacity.
 > - The capacity check conducted prior to creating new environments will exclude the default environment's included storage capacity when calculating whether you have  sufficient capacity to create a new environment.

 The default environment is named as follows: "{Azure AD tenant name} (default)"